whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 **Important:** Please assume that any interactive features work and function properly.
 Some notes:

 - All result blocks are "screenshots" or images of search results with prominent links enabled.
 Unfortunately, a screenshot or image of an interactive result block will not function as it would for a real user. **For the purpose of rating, please assume that interactive result blocks do function as intended.** Try to interact with the result block as some links, buttons, or other features may work.
 - There may be a delay between when the rating task is created and when you actually rate the block, causing some information in special content result blocks to be a few hours or even days out of date.
 Stock price or weather informational blocks are designed to give users extremely current and timely information.
-However, due to a delay in rating time, the information may no longer be accurate.Don’t penalize a special content result block for being out of date. **Assume that the blocks show current information for users, unless instructed otherwise.**
+However, due to a delay in rating time, the information may no longer be accurate.Don't penalize a special content result block for being out of date. **Assume that the blocks show current information for users, unless instructed otherwise.**

 Query, User Location, User Intent|Special Content Result Block
 ---|---